 Looks Unfamiliar is a podcast in which writer and occasional broadcaster Tim Worthington talks to a guest about some of the things that they remember that nobody else ever seems to.

 Joining Tim this time is broadcaster, columnist and standup comic Emma Burnell, who is banking on someone else remembering Miners’ Strike fundraising album Whose Side Are You On?, Sweet Valley High novels, short-lived playground craze Scoubidou, children’s horror novella The Patchwork Monkey, undistinguished Rutger Hauer vehicle Split Second, and the Ever Ready ‘Power To The People’ advert.
 Along the way we’ll be discussing the sociocultural ramifications of an earnest man talking to some earnest men, assessing the potential risks of hiring videos from ‘a van’, and speculating on the possible psychotropic effects of smoking a Fanta Yo-yo.

-Emma co-presents The Zeitgeist Tapes, the podcast looking at where politics and popular culture collide, with Steve Fielding; you can find The Zeitgeist Tapes here and follow the show on Twitter at @ZTPodcast, and there’s an edition with Tim making a guest appearance on The Zeitgeist Tapes talking about depictions of politics in Doctor Who here, and also talking about The Prisoner here and the Clangers Election Special here.
+Emma and Steve Fielding co-present The Zeitgeist Tapes, a podcast looking at where politics and popular culture collide, with Steve Fielding.
+You can find The Zeitgeist Tapes here and follow the show on Twitter at @ZTPodcast.
+You can find Tim making a guest appearance on The Zeitgeist Tapes talking about depictions of politics in Doctor Who here, and also talking about The Prisoner here and the Clangers Election Special here.